 Table of Contents

-To minimise integration churn in the context of other features coming in the next year, the first version of Shareable Add-ons makes minimal changes to the current Add-on Provider integration.
+To minimize integration churn in the context of other features coming in the next year, the first version of Shareable Add-ons makes minimal changes to the current add-on partner integration.

 In this guide, we will take you step by step through the process of making your existing Heroku Add-on “Shareable.”

 If you have a staging environment and corresponding Heroku Add-on that differ from your publicly-available Heroku add-on, we highly recommend testing these changes extensively there before promoting these changes to your main offering.

 Supporting multi-app attachment

 To make an add-on shareable between apps, add the

 requires array in your manifest.
 No further changes should be necessary for

 To allow an add-on service to be installable to the same application multiple times: